bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 What's common between `continue`, `break`, `return` and `throw`?
 They are all control flow statements and internally, return a [completion record](https://tc39.es/ecma262/#sec-completion-record-specification-type).

-Why is this called control flow?
-Well, normally statements in Javascript are run one-by-one till the end of the block.
-There can be function calls in between, but even within a function - it runs the whole body.
-A control flow is something
+Normally, statements within a block of code are run one-by-one and the process ends when the last statement has finished execution.
 Control flow statements change the normal order of execution.
-Normally, statements within a block of code are run one-by-one and the process ends till the end.
+They let us
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4ODE3NTIzNDksLTUzNDU0NDYzMl19
+eyJoaXN0b3J5IjpbLTEwOTYzMDc1NDIsLTUzNDU0NDYzMl19
 -->